stephan-double-u/cross-language-validation-schema/README.md

 One objective is to apply the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) even for validation rules, according to the motto "define once, validate everywhere".

-Nevertheless, an implementation for that schema can also be used usefully on its own e.g. in a Java backend.

-Of course this requires the implementation of generic validators as well as the implementation of JSON _producers_ resp.
+Of course this requires the implementation of generic _validators_ as well as the implementation of JSON _producers_ resp.
 JSON _consumers_ for valid JSON documents in the programming languages that are involved.

 As an example of what is possible, we assume we have this quite complex validation rule that involves conditions that